COVID-19 / CORONAVIRUS

 As of Thursday 24th February 2022, the Government have issued updated COVID 19 guidance.

 The team at In Safe Hands is committed to staff and customer safety.
 To that end, our policy is still to reduce the risk of infection and additional hygiene measures will remain in place.

-We believe we are doing everything reasonably practicable to ensure a high standard of hygiene and safety for all.
-We’ve done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.
+We will continue to do everything reasonably practicable to ensure a high standard of hygiene and safety for all.
+We have done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.

-*Learners will kindly be asked to wash their hands upon arrival and then offered hand sanitizer throughout their training.
+*Learners are encouraged to wash their hands and offered hand sanitizer throughout their training.
 Hand washing regularly is promoted given the current situation.

 *Trainers will keep a bottle of hand sanitizer in each training room and offer sanitizer before and after each break time.

 *Each learner will be informed that masks are preferred but it will the their choice.